Sealorent/simple_wallet_flutter/README.md

-# wallet
+# Simple Wallet

-A new Flutter module project.
+A new Flutter module project using Sqflite.

 ## Getting Started